Night Trap: Concept

 Ready to begin work on a full game, the NEMO team returned to the idea of surveillance cameras but wanted to make a more interactive and engaging experience.
 Zito originally had a plan for an interactive movie based on the A Nightmare on Elm Street film series.
 After negotiations with the film studio fell through, Zito hired Terry McDonell to write an original script.
+Zito has since identified Riley, Fulop, and McDonell as the three main creative minds behind Night Trap.
 A cross-functional team of writers, directors, game designers, and programmers discussed how to blend the art of film with the interactivity of video games to create a compelling interactive narrative.
 The initial idea was to take the basis of Scene of the Crime to an extreme with a billionaire leaving an extremely large sum of money alone in a large house, guarded by a state-of-the-art security system.
 In this concept, the billionaire's daughter is staying at the house with her teenage friends when the house is attacked by ninja burglars who are attempting to steal the money.
 Through much deliberation, the game evolved into the final vampire concept seen in Night Trap.
 Hasbro was concerned that the game may feature "reproducible violence".
 As a result, Hasbro did not want the vampires, later dubbed Augers, to bite or move too quickly.
 In addition, the device used by the Augers to drain blood from their victims was purposely designed to pass Hasbro's non-reproducible violence requirements.